Rent control in the United States: New York

+Oregon

+In 2019, Oregon's legislature passed a bill which made the state the first in the nation to adopt a state-wide rent control policy.
+This new law limits annual rent increases to inflation plus 7 percent, includes vacancy decontrol (market rate between tenancies), exempts new construction for 15 years, and keeps the current state ban on local rent control policies (state level preemption) intact.

+Cities

+For localities with rent control, it often covers a large percentage of that city's stock of rental units.
+For example, in New York City as of 2017, 45% of rental units were "rent stabilized" and 1% were "rent controlled" (these are different legal classifications in NYC).
+In the District of Columbia as of 2019, about 36% of rental units were rent controlled.
+In San Francisco as of 2014, about 75% of all rental units were rent controlled, and in Los Angeles in 2014, 80% of multifamily units were rent controlled.

 Mobile homes

 In some regions, rent control laws are more commonly adopted for mobile home parks.
 Reasons given for these laws include residents owning their homes while renting the land the home sits on, the high cost of moving mobile homes, and the loss of home value when they are moved.
 California, for example, has only 13 local apartment rent control laws but over 100 local mobile home rent control laws.
 No new mobile home parks have been built in California since 1991.

 Law

 Rent control laws define which rental units are affected, and may only cover larger complexes, or units older than a certain date.
 To attempt to not disincentivise investment in new housing stock, rent control laws often exempt new construction.
 For example, San Francisco's Rent Stabilization Ordinance exempts all units built after 1979.
 New York State generally exempts units built after 1974 anywhere in the state (although owners can agree to rent stabilization in exchange for tax benefits).

 The frequency and degree of rent increases are limited, usually to the rate of inflation defined by the United States Consumer Price Index or to a fraction thereof.
 San Francisco, for example, allows annual rent increases of 60% of the CPI, up to a maximum 7%.

 Rent control laws are often administered by nonelected rent control boards.
 Officers in city government assign members of the board, which will ensure mixed numbers of tenants and property owners to balance out their benefits.
 As stated in Goodman's research, a typical rent control board in New York is structured by two tenants, two landlords, and one homeowner.
 (Gilderbloom & Markham, 1996).